Classic hike climbing from Shovi resort which provides nice views of Buba glacier.

 Once above the treeline, nice views open up in southern direction

-After a while, you will reach a nameless tributary of Bubastskali river and the previously wide road turns into a footpath.
+After a while, you will reach a nameless tributary of Bubastskali river - cross it and follow the footpath at the other side.
 The next section is the most difficult part - a pretty steep climb through the spruce forest (spruces are later replaced by maples and beeches).
 Eventually, you will leave the forest and follow a small trail through completely overgrown alpine meadows.

 At the elevation of 2180m, you will reach a shepherd's hut and the imposing Buba mountain with its glacier appears right in front of you.
 Keep walking towards it and cross another two streams not far above their confluence (be careful, though, as the area is a bit swampy).
 Behind the streams, you will find the final pointer - the rest of the trail is not marked.